OctopusDeploy/docs/docs/packaging-applications/build-servers/github-actions.md

 Octopus Deploy will be used to take those packages and to push them to development, test, and production environments.

-Octopus Deploy can be integrated with GitHub Actions using the [Octopus CLI](/docs/octopus-rest-api/octopus-cli/index.md) command-line tool.
+Octopus Deploy can be integrated with GitHub Actions using the [Octopus CLI](/docs/octopus-rest-api/octopus-cli/index.md).
 The Octopus CLI can be downloaded directly from our website or using popular package management software such as APT for Ubuntu, Chocolatey for Windows and Homebrew for MacOS.
 All GitHub-hosted runners include the same package management software.

 ## GitHub Actions secrets

-You can use [encrypted secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) in your workflow (available from the **{{Settings > Secrets}}** menu of your GitHub repository), which is a great place to store sensitive information such as your Octopus Deploy API keys (which is ideally not something you store in your source control).
+You can use [encrypted secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) in your workflow (available from the **{{Settings > Secrets}}** menu of your GitHub repository), which is a great place to store sensitive information such as your Octopus Deploy API keys (which is not something you should store in your source control).

 For example: